AngelTech90/React.JS/readme.md

 Remember, React is a powerful and flexible library that enables developers to build dynamic and interactive user interfaces.
 With practice and exploration, you can leverage React's capabilities to create robust and efficient web applications.

+Note that we can only work with a single fragment in our App.jsx file